-Development proposals will be required to introduce pedestrian friendly routes that are safe and accessible, connect with existing pedestrian links and promote new links to green spaces.
-In particular, support will be given to proposals that provide for or enhance pedestrian facilities, especially Rights of Way, that:
+Development proposals that introduce pedestrian friendly routes that are safe and accessible, connect with existing pedestrian links and promote new links to green spaces will be supported.
+Support will also be given to proposals that provide for or enhance pedestrian facilities, especially Rights of Way, that:

-- a. give access for recreational purposes to the countryside, using paths, bridle-ways and canal towpaths and, - b. meet the needs of people with impaired mobility. - 8.3.19 In the Neighbourhood Plan questionnaire walking is by far the most popular pastime and many residents feel that there is a need to improve the existing routes and provide new ones. - 8.3.20.
-Colwich has a very enthusiastic Walking for Health Group but there is some way to go to to beating the physical inactivity epidemic that's responsible for thousands of illnesses and deaths every year and puts immense strain on the NHS.
-The evidence also reveals that walking brings people together, helps them feel positive and is a cost-effective way to exercise too.
+a. give access for recreational purposes to the countryside, using paths, bridle-ways and canal towpaths and, b. meet the needs of people with impaired mobility.

+8.3.19 In the Neighbourhood Plan questionnaire walking is by far the most popular pastime and many residents feel that there is a need to improve the existing routes and provide new ones.

+8.3.20.
+Colwich has a very enthusiastic Walking for Health Group but there is some way to go to beating the physical inactivity epidemic that's responsible for thousands of illnesses and deaths every year and puts immense strain on the NHS.
+The evidence also reveals that walking brings people together, helps them feel positive and is a cost-effective way to exercise too.10